uml-dc2-2016-spring/Saving-Face/Files.md

 # home.html
   This serves as the home page of an arbitrary website that would have it's user login or register before showing information.

+# account.html
+  directly accessing it will result in a page that tells you you need to sign in to view account related details.
+Meant to be a sort of general page for where the user's information that would be stored on the site would be.
+If login process is followed then there should mildly personalized text referring to that specific user.

 # registration.html
   Serves as the page where one can register their account for a site using a username, password and picture taken via webcam.